-No. We use built-in mobile styles to ensure your site looks great on any display size.
-There's no need to design a mobile-specific version of your site.
+No. We use built-in mobile styles to ensure your site looks great on any display size and have tools for previewing and customizing your mobile layout.

 Yes.
 This text is optional on every plan and template, and you’re welcome to remove it and replace it with other content.

 Squarespace helps you build a site without coding or design expertise.
 If you have coding knowledge and want to make custom changes, you can use code injection, CSS, and code blocks.